Preston Haskell: Career

 This was the first time the company was identified as an integrated, in-house design-build firm practicing all three disciplines.
 It coincided with enactment by the Florida Legislature of legislation allowing the practice of architecture by a corporation.

-Throughout his career, Haskell used and promoted the integrated Design-Build method of construction as opposed to the traditional Design–bid–build.
+Throughout his career, Haskell used and promoted the integrated Design–build method of construction as opposed to the traditional Design–bid–build.
 For years he faced widespread opposition to what was classified as a non-traditional method.
 He took an active leadership role in the construction industry as the founding chairman of the Design-Build Institute of America (DBIA).
 He also served as a director of the Civil Engineering Forum for Innovation (now a subgroup of the American Society of Civil Engineers).

 Haskell met Steve Halverson through their mutual affiliation with DBIA.
 He was so impressed by him that he hired Halverson in 1999 to be his successor as President and CEO of The Haskell Company.
 Haskell remained Chairman, but he turned over operation of the firm to Halverson, who increased revenue by 74% during his first eight years.
 According to Haskell: "He's doing awfully well.
 He's a big improvement over his predecessor."
 The company has expanded their scope to include all of the Western Hemisphere.

 Preston Haskell was honored with the Brunelleschi Lifetime Achievement Award in 2002 from the DBIA.

 He also received the 2021 Legacy Award from Engineering News-Record (ENR).

 Service to the community

 Haskell has served as chairman of the Jacksonville Museum of Contemporary Art and former chairman of the Cummer Museum of Art and Gardens in Jacksonville.
 He frequently loans items from his personal collection to institutions for display.

 He is also a former trustee of Princeton University, chairman of the Alliance for World Class Education, director and former chairman of the Schultz Center for Teaching & Leadership and former chairman of the Florida Postsecondary Education Commission.

-He served terms as director of Baptist Medical Center and Baptist Health, former chairman of the Jacksonville Chamber of Commerce, former chairman of the Jacksonville Electric Authority, former chairman of the United Way of Northeast Florida, former chairman of the Jacksonville Symphony Orchestra and former chairman of the Florida Government Accountability to the People Commission.
+He served terms as director of Baptist Medical Center and Baptist Health, former chairman of the Jacksonville Chamber of Commerce, former chairman of the Jacksonville Electric Authority, former chairman of the United Way of Northeast Florida, former chairman of the Jacksonville Symphony and former chairman of the Florida Government Accountability to the People Commission.

 Since its founding in 1993, he was a member of the Jacksonville Non-Group, which evolved into the Jacksonville Civic Council.